 A visual image for this is: imagine two train tracks running alongside each other.
 On the left track is thought-energy coming into me, bringing anxious feelings with it.
 On the right track is life, what I am doing in the present moment, my journey to London.
 These two tracks NEVER meet.
 They run alongside each other, but do not intersect.
 It is quite possible to have a whole bunch of anxious thinking going on, and to still continue on with what life is presenting you with – in this case, travel to a party in London.
 This works the same way for all of us humans, 100% of the time.

 This is incredibly freeing for me, as I used to do, or not do, all sorts of things in order to try to feel good.
 And now that is off my to-do list I get to just be in my life, however my experience shows up.
 And yes….of course I have a preference for the calmer thoughts and feelings.
 And sometimes I get caught up in it all looking real.
 But I always, always come back to home-base…eventually.
 The same is true of you.

 I love coaching people in this inside-out understanding of how our experience of life is created.
 If you would like to experience the same freedom, as well a less stress and more joy in your life, please do contact me to set up a free call, so we can discuss how I may be able to support you.

 Thank you for reading!

-Lindsey Elliott is a Wellbeing & Resilience Coach and energy healer, working in Brighton and online.
+Lindsey Elliott is a Certified Change Coach, working in Brighton and online.
 She offers one to one coaching in a life-changing paradigm of understanding about how the human experience is created.
 With this understanding you can move from feeling insecure, stressed, anxious or unfulfilled to happy, secure, inspired, peaceful and filled with love.